5 ways to fund care home fees for elderly relatives

-If a loved one becomes ill or unable to look after themselves finding the money to pay for their care can be an upsetting and daunting process.
+If a loved one becomes ill or unable to look after themselves finding the money to pay and fund for their care can be an upsetting and daunting process.

 It’s important to remember that there are plenty of services out there that can support you through the process by offering help, advice and funding – you’re not on your own!
 Here are five different avenues to explore when looking for help with funding care home fees.

 If your relative’s health is deteriorating then you can request a health assessment from your local authority.
 If the results of the assessment deem the person in need of care then your local authority will be able to tell you the maximum amount that they are able to contribute per week towards this care.
 The individual will then be financially assessed before a final funding figure is given, their capital must be below £23,250 in order for them to be eligible for funding from the local authority.